dfamonteiro/blog/blog/content/posts/macau_gen3.md

 The Guia circuit is one of the most challenging race circuits on the planet.
 It combines an extremely twisty and technical section of road with an enormous 2 kilometer-long straight.
 Overtaking around this track is done pretty much exclusively on the straight with the aid of slipstream[^4].

 This massive straight does pose a problem for Formula E's energy-constrained races: Are the Gen2 cars capable of enduring ~47 minutes[^5] of this track?
 Probably not.
 How about the Gen3 cars?
-They have a trick up their sleeves...
+Well, they have a trick up their sleeves...

 [^4]: Formula 3 cars have the luxury of DRS if they are within 1 second of the car ahead.